 Damages Cap.
 With respect to any calendar year, in no event shall any Net Amount payable by Operator to Owner exceed the Damages Cap.

+(d) Adjustment.
+Each year within sixty (60) days after the end of each calendar year the Parties will review the respective levels at which the respective performance bonuses and damages occur to determine whether an equitable adjustment is required to any of such levels based upon actual results at the Facility for such calendar year.
+If the Parties are unable to agree on any such adjustments, then the Parties will continue to use the levels already provided for in this Agreement.

 10.2.
 Partial Calendar Year Prorating.
 To the extent of any partial Applicable Period or year, the measurements of actual results and the calculation of bonuses and damages shall be prorated based upon the amount of the actual days pursuant to which this Agreement was in place during such time period.

 10.3 Liquidated Damages Not a Penalty.
 The Parties acknowledge and agree that it is difficult or impossible to determine with precision the amount of damages that would or might be incurred by the Owner as a result of the Operator’s failure to achieve certain performance levels in connection with the performance of its obligations under this Agreement.
 It is understood and agreed by the Parties that (i) the Owner shall be damaged by failure of the Operator to meet such obligations, (ii) it would be impracticable or extremely difficult to fix the actual damages resulting therefrom, (iii) any sums which would be payable under this Agreement are in the nature of liquidated damages, and not a penalty, and are fair and reasonable, and (iv) such payment represents a reasonable estimate of fair compensation for the loss of revenues that may reasonably be anticipated from such failure.